Robert Lee Yates' house

 It was last sold in 2005 for $174,900.

-When Yates was charged with the murder of Jennifer Joseph, his wife took their children and moved to a local motel.
+When Yates was charged with murder, his wife and children left the house and moved to a local motel.

 Robert Lee Yates